-If the PIN code check is enabled for the SIM card inserted into your USB modem, for correct operation of the mobile WAN connection click the ENTER PIN button in the notification in the top right corner of the page and enter the PIN code in the window displayed.
+If the PIN code check is enabled for the SIM card inserted into your USB modem, for correct operation of the mobile WAN connection click the ENTER PIN button in the notification in the top right corner of the page and enter the PIN code12 in the window displayed.
 Then on the connection creation page, in the General Settings section, select the relevant value from the Connection type drop-down list and specify the needed values.

-Figure 83.
+Figure 90.
 The page for creating a new Mobile Internet connection.
 The General Settings section.

-Parameter Description Connection name A name for the connection for easier identification.
+Parameter Description General Settings Connection name A name for the connection for easier identification.
 Enable connection Move the switch to the right to enable the connection.
 Move the switch to the left to disable the connection.
 Use as interface Move the switch to the right in order to create a network interface for this connection, for example, to combine several interfaces into a transparent connection.
-NAT If the switch is moved to the right, the network address translation function is enabled.
-Do not disable the function unless your ISP requires this.
-Ping If the switch is moved to the right, the router responds to ping requests from the external network through this connection.
-For security reasons, it is recommended to disable this function.